Edward2580/Portfolio/README.md

 This is just a little snippet of a Mern stack california speed card game.
 I was apart of a team of 4 software engineers and my role in the creation of the game was to do the core game logic.
-I handled the win condition, creating the stages of the game, checking to see if there was a match on the board, and populating the MongoDB with a username,score, and a win/lose tag.
+I handled the win condition, creating the stages of the game, checking to see if there was a match on the board, and populating the MongoDB with a username,score, and a win/lose tag with a route in the backend.
 Click the following link to see the full code.

 https://github.com/Edward2580/Portfolio/tree/main/CS3750_Speed-main